 Instead of going to several places to record and reference information, a typical CRM will streamline all sales activities and speed up your productivity by more than 30%.
 It will organize, track, and manage your leads and existing customers in one platform.
 Your entire team will have instant access to a buyer’s entire interaction with your company – from the point of entry, to conversion, to repeat buys and cross-sells – and understand exactly how that lead moved through your sales funnel.
 This pays off — with a CRM, businesses experience a higher ROI – an average of $8.71 per dollar spent.

 2. Stop Spending Time on Quoting

 We know firsthand that quoting can take a lot of time.
+It’s easy to feel like quoting can distract you from managing more leads.
 For instance, some of our clients in the construction industry tell us that it can take up to 3 hours to properly quote a customer.
 So, let’s say you quote 20 leads in a given month.
 3 hours x 20 leads = 60 hours!
 That’s over a week of UNPAID work (meaning that you’re spending your time quoting, but you have no guarantee that a prospect will ultimately buy from you).

 Don’t settle for that.
 Instead, qualify your prospects harder upfront.
 Before you quote, do these 6 things:

 - Ask why they want to buy (and what they are interested in buying… but the motivation is more important than the product).

 - Ask how their company makes decisions.

 - Ask what they need to see from you in order to do business.